Schokokex/btrfs/README.md

 I created a btrfs subvolume @nix and mounted it into /nix.
 The offical installing script seems to break on an existing /nix folder, so we see if installing nix from the apt repo works as good.
 Gives me an error

 3.
 There is some benefits coming here now.
-Active snapshots can be renamed easily
+Any snapshots can be renamed easily, including mounted ones.